 After the boys’ mother dies, the father becomes even more protective of his youngest son Miles, who closely resembles his dead wife.
 Andrew is expected to behave as an adult and, as the affection of his father is focused on Miles, Andrew strives to win back his father’s attention.
 He is told the truth about his mother’s disappearance, but is instructed not to share his knowledge with his younger brother to prevent disturbing him at such a tender age.
 It’s not easy for Andrew to live with such a secret, yet he tries to please his father and cheer up his younger brother each time he calls for their mother.
 The boys keep playing, but the father is now convinced that his eldest son is unaffected by his mother death: “He’s a child…and I expect from him human reactions.
 The world could collapse and he continues to play.”

 Incompreso (1966) – Andrew and his father

-As the story in Incompreso is told predominately from Andrew’s perspective, the viewer will really appreciate the immense talent of the young Stefano Colagrande in this role.
-His moods and expressions portray Andrew’s turmoil and anxiety in a manner that is guaranteed to capture the viewers’ hearts.
-Andrew is hurt by the cold behavior of his father.
+As the story in Incompreso is told predominately from Andrew’s perspective, the viewer will appreciate the immense talent of the young Stefano Colagrande in this role.
+His moods and expressions portray Andrew’s turmoil and anxiety in a guaranteed way to capture the viewers’ hearts.
+The cold behavior of his father hurts Andrew.
 He feels that his father is indifferent towards him.
-Once a favorite of his mother, with her death Andrew feels alone and confused.
-His eyes express that, even as he strives to behave in the manner he thinks is expected of him.
+Once a favorite of his mother, with her death, Andrew feels alone and confused.
+His eyes express that, even as he strives to behave in the way he thinks is expected.

-Once again, the typical realism of Italian films contributes to the emotional impact of the story.
-The classical piano score gives a melancholic feel to some of the scenes while livening up others.
+Once again, the typical realism of Italian films contributes to the story’s emotional impact.
+The classical piano score gives some scenes a melancholic feel while livening up others.
 Directed by Luigi Comencini, Incompreso’s story of acceptance and understanding allows the audience a glimpse into the soul of a child.